What Is The Nature Vs. Nurture Psychology Debate, And How Does It Affect Me?

 Nurturing can also include anything you learn, whether it's from books, websites, classes, or on-the-job training.
 Learning can happen anywhere you go, at any time, and from any source.
 Since your environment is included in your nurture, anything you come in contact with can be included.

 How Can Nurture Be Changed?

 You do have direct control over your environment in many cases, at least as an adult.
-When you're an infant and child, you have little choice but to accept the environment you're given.
+When you're an infant or a child, you have little choice but to accept the environment you're given.
 But, as an adult, you can seek out different experiences.